Battle of the Iron Triangle: Rach Bap

-General Đống immediately surveyed the situation in the Iron Triangle and reviewed the plan of his predecessor, which as modified became Operation Quyet Thang 18/24 (Will to Victory).
+Đống immediately surveyed the situation in the Iron Triangle and reviewed the plan of his predecessor, which as modified became Operation Quyet Thang 18/24 (Will to Victory).
 Battalions from all three divisions of the Corps were committed; D-Day was 14 November.
 The 9th Infantry, 5th Division started from An Dien and marched west, along Route 7, past Base 82 toward Rach Bap.
 The 48th and 52nd Regiments, 18th Division crossed the Thi Thinh River south of Ben Cat and entered the Iron Triangle and attacked west toward the Saigon River.
 Elements of the 50th Infantry, 25th Division, were already in this area.
 Meanwhile, the 46th Infantry and one battalion of the 50th moved into the plantations north of Phú Hòa District Town to prevent PAVN infiltration across the Saigon River.
 Along Route 7, the 9th Infantry advanced without incident until 19 November when sharp fighting west of Base 82 resulted in over 40 ARVN soldiers wounded.
 The PAVN withdrew leaving 14 dead and many weapons and radios behind.
 The next morning, Reconnaissance Company, 9th Infantry, entered Rach Bap unopposed.
 The Iron Triangle campaign was virtually over, although mopping-up operations continued in the south along Route 14 until 24 November.
 Measured against the costs and violence of the earlier phases of the campaign, this final chapter was anticlimactic.
 Casualties on both sides were light, and contacts were few and of short duration.
 The PAVN had given up its last foothold in the Iron Triangle with only token resistance in order to replace losses, reorganize, re-equip and retrain the main forces of the new 301st Corps for the decisive battles to come.